humanoidsbv/team-awesome-ruben/README.md

 ## Team Awesome!

-a demo Web app to log worked hours for you and your team!
+A web app to log worked hours for you and your team!

-### Built using 👨‍🎨
+### 🎨Built using

 - [GatsbyJS](https://github.com/gatsbyjs/gatsby) - Static site generator that is built on ReactJS
 - [Redux](https://redux.js.org/) - JS library for global state management